Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Happiness is a choice, not a result.
-Nothing will make you happy until you choose to be happy."
+> "Most people achieved their greatest success one step beyond what looked like their greatest failure."
-> — **Ralph Marston**
+> — **Brian Tracy**

 ---

-_Last updated: 16 May 2025 ⏳_
+_Last updated: 17 May 2025 ⏳_